Energy Corporation Pilots Object-based Storage for Archiving Unstructured Seismic Data

-WWT and EMC proposed the EMC Elastic Cloud Storage (ECS) Appliance, powered by ViPR, as a complete hyperscale infrastructure that essentially functioned as a local private storage cloud.
+WWT and Dell EMC proposed the Elastic Cloud Storage (ECS) Appliance, powered by ViPR, as a complete hyperscale infrastructure that essentially functioned as a local private storage cloud.
 Benefits to the customer included the fact that ECS offers universal access to object and HDFS, as well as block protocols, on a single platform.
-The ECS Appliance uses ViPR, which is EMC's software-defined platform that abstracts, pools and automates a data center's underlying physical storage infrastructure.
+The ECS Appliance uses ViPR, Dell EMC's software-defined platform that abstracts, pools and automates a data center's underlying physical storage infrastructure.

 Critical to the customer was the ability of ECS to deliver an integrated storage cloud that could support performing analysis against data in place, without having to move the data.
-The ability to run analysis against archived data, as well as the ECS appliance's use of Scale IO to perform block storage, along with object, NFS and CIFS, at a compelling price point strongly appealed to the customer.
-Finally, the customer also considered ECS' ability to support Hadoop file systems, a factor that would prove critical in potentially supporting integration with a big data stack.
+Several other aspects appealed to the customer as well: primarily the ability to run analysis against archived data, plus the appliance's use of Scale IO to perform block storage along with object, NFS and CIFS at a compelling price point.
+Finally, the customer also considered ECS' ability to support Hadoop file systems, a factor that would prove critical in supporting downstream big data integration.

-WWT's strong understanding of the customer's business challenges helped to create a high-performance team that would execute the pilot in weeks instead of months.
-WWT’s national technical architect specializing in object-based storage, Rich Harper, spent a week onsite with the customer as an object-based storage subject matter expert supporting POC requirements.
-Harper helped develop documentation and participated in a 16-hour conference call focused on completing the buildout of the lab's management operations according to specific feature requirements.
+WWT's strong understanding of the customer's business challenges allowed our high-performance team to execute the pilot in weeks instead of months.
+Our national technical architect specializing in object-based storage, Rich Harper, spent a week on-site with the customer as a subject matter expert supporting POC requirements.
+Rich helped develop documentation and participated in a 16-hour conference call focused on completing the buildout of the lab's management operations according to specific feature requirements.

-With only two weeks of ATC lead time, WWT successfully built the test environment and simulated a geographically disparate data center scenario using customer data and meeting the requirements for high availability and resiliency.
-WWT demonstrated the solution's potential for employing a Hadoop file system, which paves the way for use with a big data stack.
+With only two weeks of ATC lead time, we successfully built the test environment and simulated a geographically disparate data center scenario using customer data that met their requirements for high availability and resiliency.
+We also demonstrated the solution's potential for employing a Hadoop file system, paving the way for use with a big data stack.